-Now, let’s get started!
+Now, let’s get started with this DIY project!

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.

-Supplies for Painted Foam Pumpkin
+Supplies for Painted Foam Pumpkins

 For this project, you’ll need just a few basic supplies.
 This is a great opportunity to reuse existing paint colors!

-- Foam pumpkins
+- Foam pumpkins (Dollar Tree or similar)

 - Paint brushes

-- Natural wood for stems (optional)
+- Natural wood stems

 - Kitchen sponge (optional)